selemondev/windi-ui/README.md

 ## Getting Started

-Add `Windi UI` to your project by running one of the following commands:
+Add `Windi UI` to your project by running one of the following commands below:

 ```bash